 Q: What are the costs associated with hiring a JOIN fellow?

-We understand that small organizations in particular, may find the base salary a challenge, and can particularly benefit from our program.
-Pending available funds, for 501c3 organizations that meet our general criteria and subsidy eligibility, JOIN can provide small subsidies.
-Please be in touch with our Fellowship Director, Allegra Heath-Stout to get more information about how to apply for a subsidy.
+We understand that small organizations in particular, may find the minimum salary a challenge.
+Pending available funds, JOIN can sometimes provide small subsidies for 501c3 organizations that meet our general criteria and subsidy eligibility.
+Please be in touch with our Fellowship Director, Allegra Heath-Stout, to get more information about how to apply for a subsidy.